-- 1. Literature comes to life when it is read well, thought about, and discussed among the readers.
-All students are expected to engage in this academic process and to contribute to class discussions since each contribution adds to other classmates' learning experiences as well as your professor's, and each contribution makes literature an even more meaningful, dynamic force in all of our lives. - 2.
-Read all assigned readings and take notes on the readings by following the guidelines under "Reading for Quizzes and Tests" in this syllabus. - 3.
-Log onto Canvas to access our course materials and assignment and project descriptions. - Please use Chrome as your browser. - Go to canvas.pointloma.edu. - Create a shortcut or bookmark to this site. - Log in with your PLNU username and password. - 4.
-Take notes during class discussions on paper, not on the computer since studies show this form of note taking is far more effective in regard to retention and synthesis.
-This practice enables you to engage in the process of learning and boots focus and comprehension.
-The notes will assist you in preparing for the exams. - 5.
+1. Literature comes to life when it is read well, thought about, and discussed among readers.
+All students are expected to engage in this academic process and to contribute to class discussions since each contribution adds to other classmates' learning experiences as well as mine, and each contribution makes literature an even more meaningful, dynamic force in all of our lives.

+- 2. Read all assigned readings and take notes on the readings by following the guidelines under "Reading for Quizzes and Tests" in this syllabus.
+The syllabus is the most accurate source. - 3.
+Log into Canvas to access the course materials, assignments, project descriptions, and quizzes. - Please use Chrome as your browser. - Go to canvas.pointloma.edu. - Create a shortcut or bookmark to this site. - Log in with your PLNU username and password. - 4.
+Take notes during class discussions.
+This practice enables you to engage in the process of learning more actively and fully, and the notes will assist you in preparing for the exams. - 5.
 Use Times New Roman, size 12 font, for all written assignments. - 6.
 Employ standard writing conventions for all written assignments.
 Submit only polished final drafts written in college level prose.
 All writers must rewrite, revise, and rewrite their texts as many times as needed to create a clear focus and clear, polished prose.
-Quality writing happens as a result of clear thinking and intentional, thoughtful, and thorough revising and rewriting. - Points will be deducted for misspelled words, incorrect grammar usage, sentence level problems, lack of focus, organization, development, support, and missing documentation.
-Please use the tutorial center or make an appointment with me if you need or desire objective feedback on your writing. - 7.
-Cite all sources consulted or used in your text.
-Use only the 2016 updated MLA documentation and Works Cited format in your writing. - 8.
-Submit only authentic and original work.
+Quality writing happens as a result of clear thinking and intentional, thoughtful, and thorough revising and rewriting. - Points will be deducted for misspelled words, incorrect grammar usage, sentence level problems, lack of focus, organization, development, and support.
+Please utilize the tutorial center or make an appointment with me if you need or desire objective feedback on your writing. - 7.
+Always cite all sources consulted or used in any writing.
+Use only the 2016 updated MLA documentation and Works Cited format in your writing.

+8. Submit only authentic and original work.
 Using other people's ideas, work, or words as your own in any form will result in a failing grade for the assignment and for the course, and a report will be made to the Provost and placed in your academic file.
 See "Departmental Plagiarism Policy" below.